Cancer Screening Guidelines

 Breast cancer is the second most common form of cancer in women, but if found and treated early, most patients can be cured.
 It is important to review your risk for breast cancer with your health care provider, as some women may benefit from a formal high-risk breast evaluation, especially those with prior family history or dense breasts.

 All women should be familiar with the known benefits, limitations and potential harms linked to breast cancer screening.
 They also should know how their breasts normally look and feel and report any breast changes to a health care provider right away.
 At MUSC Health, patients have several locations to choose from to schedule their annual mammogram.
-The MUSC Mobile Health Unit also travels throughout the state equipped with 3D tomosynthesis mammography.
+Our Mobile Health Unit also travels throughout the state equipped with 3D tomosynthesis mammography.

 Screening: Mammogram